forestdb/forestdb.org/models/numbergame.md

 To write a program that does this work for us, we first need to give it some information we have about your friend and how she chooses numbers.
 We can do this in the form of a "**generative model**": in this case, a description of how your friend generates numbers from concepts.

 Let's say your friend could be thinking of either "*multiples of 2*" or "*powers of 2*".
-For simplicity, let's also assume that she'll only give you numbers less than or equal to 10 (otherwise there would be too many numbers to consider!).
+For simplicity, let's also assume that she'll only give you numbers less than or equal to 10 (otherwise there would be too many number combinations to consider!).

 First, she randomly samples one of those concepts: